Forcing consequences of PFA together with the continuum large: Introduction

 There are other anti--diamond principles for which the strategy of adding many Cohen reals does not work.
-This is for example the case of the negation of \textit{Weak Club Guessing}.
-Weak Club Guessing ($\textsc{WCG}$) asserts that there exists a ladder system $\mtcl A=\langle A_{\delta} : \delta \in \Omega \rangle$ with the property that for every club $C \subseteq \omega_{1}$ there is some $\delta \in C$ such that $A_{\delta} \cap C$ is infinite.
-We will also say that \emph{$\mtcl A$ is a $\textsc{WCG}$--sequence}.
-Note that $\textsc{CG}$ implies $\textsc{WCG}$.
-Also, using countable closed conditions it is not difficult to see that $\neg \textsc{WCG}$ is a consequence of $\textsc{BPFA}$, and that it can be forced over any model of $\textsc{CH}$ by a countable support iteration of proper forcings of length $\o_2$.
-On the other hand, Cohen forcing always adds a $\textsc{WCG}$--sequence.\footnote{This has been observed as well by Sakai.} Hence, the consistency of $\neg \textsc{WCG}$ with the continuum of size strictly larger than $\aleph_{2}$ cannot be proved by adding Cohen reals to a model where $\textsc{WCG}$ is false.
-One possibility for this is to add many random reals to a model of $\neg \textsc{WCG}$.
-In fact, it is not hard to see that random forcing always preserves $\neg\textsc{WCG}$.\footnote{We learned this from Michael Hrusak.}
+This is for example the case for the negation of \textit{Weak Club Guessing}.
+Weak Club Guessing ($\textsc{WCG}$) says that there exists a ladder system $\mtcl A=\langle A_{\delta} : \delta \in Lim(\o_1) \rangle$ with the property that for every club $C \subseteq \omega_{1}$ there is some $\delta \in C$ such that $A_{\delta} \cap C$ is infinite.
+Note that Club Guessing implies Weak Club Guessing and that, by what we have already mentioned, $\lnot \textsc{WCG}$ is a consequence of $\textsc{BPFA}$ and can be forced over any model of $\textsc{GCH}$ by a countable support iteration of proper forcings of length $\o_2$.
+On the other hand, Cohen forcing always adds a ladder system witnessing $\textsc{WCG}$.
+This was originally proved by Juhasz in \cite{JUHASZ}, where he showed that a weakening of $\clubsuit$ implying Weak Club Guessing always holds after adding a Cohen real.
+Hence, the consistency of $\lnot \textsc{WCG}$ with $2^{\al_0}>\al_2$ cannot be proved by adding Cohen reals to a model where Weak Club Guessing is false.
+However, one possibility for this is to add many random reals to a model of $\lnot \textsc{WCG}$.
+In fact, it is not hard to see (and, again, possibly folklore) that random forcing always preserves $\lnot \textsc{WCG}$.